trishabanerjee27/data-512-homework_2/README.md

 - **Wikipedia Politicians Dataset**: A list of Wikipedia article pages related to politicians from various countries, including country names, article URLs, revision IDs, and ORES-predicted article quality scores.

 - **Population Dataset**: Data containing population information from the Population Reference Bureau, with hierarchical regions (continents and subregions) to categorize countries.

+## References

+A code example developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program was referred to.
+This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
+Revision 1.2 - September 16, 2024.

+## More Details on API Usage

+An example illustrating how to access page info data using the [MediaWiki REST API for the EN Wikipedia](https://www.mediawiki.org/wiki/API:Main_page) can be found here.
+This example shows how to request summary 'page info' for a single article page.
+The API documentation, [API:Info](https://www.mediawiki.org/wiki/API:Info), covers additional details that may be helpful when trying to use or understand this example.

 ## Methodology